EU watchdog raids Brussels Airlines and TAP Portugal

 TAP chief executive Fernando Pinto denied any collusion between the Portuguese airline and Brussels Airlines.
 "We are helping the investigation and the process is transparent," he told journalists.

-Brussels Airlines, 45-percent owned by Germany's Lufthansa, confirmed the inspection at its premises last week.
+Brussels Airlines, 45-percent owned by Germany's Lufthansa (LHAG.DE), confirmed the inspection at its premises last week.
 A spokesman said the carrier was co-operating fully.

-The Commission is investigating similar code-sharing agreements between Lufthansa and Turkish Airlines.
+The Commission is investigating similar code-sharing agreements between Lufthansa and Turkish Airlines (THYAO.IS).
 Companies can be fined up to 10 percent of their global turnover if found to have breached EU rules.

 (Reporting by Foo Yun Chee and Phil Blenkinsop, additional reporting by Patricia Rua in Lisbon; editing by Rex Merrifield and David Hulmes)